edipdemirbilek/INRSAudiovisualQualityDataset/README.md

 # The INRS Audiovisual Quality Dataset

-the details are given in publication [1]
+the details are given in publication [1,2,3]

 File List:

 MOS Folder: This Folder contains various MOS Score files.
+These files are:
+FileNameWithMOS.csv: contains the name of audiovisual files and MOS scores computed.
+BaseDataset.csv: Contains 5 independen parameters (video frame rate, quantization parameter, noise reduction, packet loss rate for audio and video streams) and MOS scores computed [1, 2].
+WekaBaseDataset.arff: Same as BaseDataset in Weka format [1, 2].
+ParametricDataset.csv: contains BaseDataset and other dependent parameters extracted from transmitted videos.
+Models using this dataset would be called parametric No-Reference models [1, 2].
+WekaParametricDataset.arff: Same as ParametricDataset in Weka format [1, 2].
+BitstreamDataset.csv: contains BaseDataset and other dependent parameters extracted from transmitetd videos as well as reduced amount of information from original videos.
+Models using this dataset would be called bitstream reduced-Reference models [3].

 OutputVideoFiles Folder: This Folder contains saved output video files, RTCP stats collected during streaming for each file, consolidated statistics and video file header parameters, and randomized file list used in https://github.com/edipdemirbilek/SubjectiveAssesmentVideoPlayer.